akenofu/HackAllTheThings/docs/Cloud/Azure Fundamentals.md

 For example, you can add a condition that requires an object to have a specific tag for the user to read the object.

+#### Managed identity types [^4]
+There are two types of managed identities:
+-   **System-assigned**.
+Some Azure resources, such as virtual machines allow you to enable a managed identity directly on the resource.
+When you enable a system-assigned managed identity:
+    -   A service principal of a special type is created in Azure AD for the identity.
+The service principal is tied to the lifecycle of that Azure resource.
+When the Azure resource is deleted, Azure automatically deletes the service principal for you.
+    -   By design, only that Azure resource can use this identity to request tokens from Azure AD.
+    -   You authorize the managed identity to have access to one or more services.
+-   **User-assigned**.
+You may also create a managed identity as a standalone Azure resource.
+You can [create a user-assigned managed identity](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal) and assign it to one or more Azure Resources.
+When you enable a user-assigned managed identity:
+    -   A service principal of a special type is created in Azure AD for the identity.
+The service principal is managed separately from the resources that use it.
+    -   User-assigned identities can be used by multiple resources.
+    -   You authorize the managed identity to have access to one or more services.

+#### Service principal object
+To access resources that are secured by an Azure AD tenant, the entity that requires access must be represented by a security principal.
+This requirement is true for both users (user principal) and applications (service principal).
+The security principal defines the access policy and permissions for the user/application in the Azure AD tenant.
+This enables core features such as authentication of the user/application during sign-in, and authorization during resource access.

+#### Application objects and service principals [^5]
+If you register an application in the portal, an application object and a service principal object are automatically created in your home tenant.
+If you register/create an application using the Microsoft Graph APIs, creating the service principal object is a separate step.

 ---
 ## Interesting Reads